riboney-notes/Fullstack-Study/cs/dsa/dsaI_wgu/notes.md

 ```

 - binary search
-  - search algorithm that requires list elements to be sorted and directly accessible for mutation
+  - search algorithm that requires list elements to be sorted and directly accessible for mutation before it can search for key in list by this algorithm:
+    - Find middle element of list and check if it matches key; if it does, then return index of this element
+    - if not, then see if middle element is lower or higher than key and continue the search process with the correct sub list